-The number of space-time streams it transmits in the SI2SR NDP, in the Tx STS subfield.
-This value shall not be higher than the maximum number of space-streams that the sensing responder is capable of receiving for all bandwidth smaller than or equal to the maximum bandwidth used for the measurement instances.
+The maximum number of space-time streams the sensing responder transmits in an SR2SI or SR2SR NDP, in the Max Tx STS subfield (referred to as Sensing Assigned SR2SI STS).
+This value shall not be greater than the maximum number of space-streams that the sensing responder is capable of transmitting for all bandwidth smaller than or equal to the maximum bandwidth used for the TB and non-TB measurement instances.

+The number of antennas to be used for reception of an SR2SR or SI2SR NDP by the responder STA.
+This value shall not be greater than the maximum number of antennas the responder STA is capable of using in reception.

 When the negotiation is successful for TB sensing and non-TB sensing, the corresponding Sensing Measurement Setup Response frame from the sensing responder shall not include a Sensing Parameters element.

 TB sensing measurement instance